co1umbine/D4UDocument/DynamixelForUnity EN.md

 Returns true if successful, false otherwise.

 - Description
-SetData(ushort ADDR, ushort LEN, uint data, byte id) is used to write data to the Dynamixel motor with the specified ID.
-If the data field is read-only, it is not executed.
+SetData(ushort ADDR, ushort LEN, uint data, byte id) is used to write data to the Dynamixel servomotor with the specified ID.
+If the data field is read-only (e.g. present position), this method will not execute the command.

 ---
 - Declaration